“The Future of Europe: Re-Balancing Ecology, Economics and Ethics” - Lecture by Michael D. Higgins, President of Ireland

 However, this prosperity, fuelled by assumptions of unlimited ever-accelerated growth and of an infinite source or resources, cannot avoid the consequences it has helped occasion, including the impact of climate change.
 It is instructive perhaps to stand back and look at the features of the period that has had such an impact on our planet and ourselves.

-The Anthropocene era in which we now live has, of course, created a new set of existential challenges that threaten humankind’s survival on the planet.
-If we consider the onset of the Anthropocene to have commenced at the start of the industrial revolution, sometime in the 1760s, we can trace how this period was the genesis of a cycle of events that have resulted in the ecological crisis which we now face.
+The Anthropocene era in which we now live has created a new set of existential challenges that threaten humankind’s survival on the planet.
+If we consider the onset of the most recent consequences of the Anthropocene to have commenced at the start of the industrial revolution, sometime in the 1760s, we can trace how this period was the genesis of a cycle of events that have resulted in the ecological crisis which we now face.

 The Industrial Revolution on Continental Europe came a little later than in Great Britain.
 Based on its leadership in chemical research in the universities and industrial laboratories, Germany, which was unified in 1871, became dominant in the world’s chemical industry in the late 19th century.
 The focus in Germany was the support of industrialisation, and so heavy lines criss-crossed the Ruhr and other industrial districts, providing good connections to the major ports of Hamburg and Bremen.

 Why did the industrial revolution originate in Europe?
 Economic historian Joel Mokyr has argued that political fragmentation (the presence of a large number of European states) made it possible for heterodox ideas to thrive, as entrepreneurs, innovators, ideologues and heretics could easily flee to a neighbouring state in the event that any one state would try to suppress their ideas and activities.
-This is what set Europe apart from the technologically advanced, large unitary empires such as China and India, by providing, through such migration, innovation and renewal of intellect and technos, serving as, “an insurance against economic and technological stagnation”, as Mokyr puts it.
+This flux is what set Europe apart from the technologically advanced, large unitary empires such as China and India, by providing, through such migration, innovation and renewal of intellect, insatiable curiosity and technos, served as, “an insurance against economic and technological stagnation”, as Mokyr puts it.

 China had both a printing press and movable type, and India had similar levels of scientific and technological achievement as had Europe in 1700, yet the Industrial Revolution would occur in Europe, not China or India.
 In Europe, political fragmentation was coupled with “an integrated market for ideas” where Europe’s intellectuals used the lingua franca of Latin, had a shared intellectual basis in Europe’s classical heritage and the pan-European institution of the Republic of Letters.

-It is interesting that in the current debate on the future of the European Union, the resource of those ideas available in literary imagination, of culture in general, is rarely recognised, a neglect for which the Union has paid a heavy price.
+It is interesting that in the current debate on the future of the European Union, the resource of those ideas that are available in literary imagination, culture in general, are rarely articulated, even recognised, a neglect for which the Union has paid a heavy price.
+Ideas matter.
 For example, it would be impossible to teach social or political theory and its connection to economics and policy without reference to the Frankfurt School in all its periods.
+Its scholars have produced some of our best critiques of economy, self and society.

 As Empires were formed and bolstered during the industrial revolution, Europe then witnessed the rise of nationalism.
 In the 19th century, a wave of romantic nationalism swept the European continent, transforming its countries and its peoples.
 The invention of a symbolic national identity became the concern of racial, ethnic or linguistic groups throughout Europe as they struggled to come to terms with the rise of mass politics, the decline of the traditional, and most often exploitative, social elites, popular discrimination and xenophobia.
 By the end of the period, the ideals of European nationalism had been exported worldwide and were now beginning to develop, and both compete and threaten, the empires ruled by colonial European nation-states.

-The period that followed, the rise of extreme nationalism and fascism, and Europe’s descent into two catastrophic World Wars should alert us to the insidious dangers that can result from narrow nationalist movements, uninformed by democratic or utopian ideals, especially when there is a confluence of economic and social turmoil.
+The period that followed, from the detritus and competing of irrational empires, came the rise of extreme nationalism and fascism, and Europe’s descent into two catastrophic World Wars should alert us to the insidious dangers that can result from narrow nationalist movements, uninformed by democratic or utopian ideals, especially when there is a confluence of economic and social turmoil.

 The Commercial Revolution that preceded the Industrial Revolution, for instance, was marked by an increase in general commerce, and in the growth of financial services such as banking, insurance, and investment.
 There was even a morally informed literature on the ethics of transactions and commerce.

-History leads us to believe that there indeed can be a Europe after coal and steel as we continue in the Anthropocene era, which gives us hope that there can be a green Europe that can continue to provide for its peoples without damaging irrevocably the fine ecological balance of the planet and its 7.5 billion human inhabitants and 8.7 million diverse species, a version of society combining ecology, economy and culture that is rooted in social justice, humanitarianism and ethics.
+History leads us to believe that there indeed can be a Europe beyond coal and steel as we continue in the Anthropocene era.
+There can be such a change as gives us hope that there can be a green Europe that can continue to provide for its peoples without damaging irrevocably the fine ecological balance of the planet and its 7.5 billion human inhabitants and 8.7 million diverse species, a version of society combining ecology, economy and culture that is rooted in social justice, humanitarianism and ethics.

-To achieve this vision of Europe requires little less than a paradigm shift in social theory, policy and practice, I suggest.
-Consideration of a new ecological-social paradigm, based on economic heterodoxy, is available to us in the scholarly work of Professor Ian Gough and others, work that recognises the limits of the world’s natural resources, as well as the role that unrestrained greed has played in creating the climate crisis.
+To achieve this vision of Europe, I suggest again little less than a paradigm shift in social theory, policy and practice.
+In new emerging literature, consideration of a new ecological-social paradigm, based on economic heterodoxy, is available to us in the scholarly work such as of Professor Ian Gough and others, work that recognises the limits of the world’s natural resources, as well as the role that unrestrained greed has played in creating the climate crisis.

-In Heat, Greed and Human Need – I wish it were in the hands of all students of the social sciences – Professor Gough outlines how the alternative paradigm is rooted in the concept of human need over insatiability.
-It champions notions of gender equality, income, wealth and resource redistribution, and a reconfigured social consumption and investment strategy that transfers resources and technology from developed countries to developing countries as the key means to achieve this eco-social welfare state.
+In Heat, Greed and Human Need – I wish it were in the hands of all students of the social sciences – Professor Gough outlines how our alternative paradigm can be rooted in the concept of human need over insatiability.
+The paradigm he outlines champions principles of gender equality, income, wealth and resource redistribution, and a reconfigured social consumption and investment strategy that transfers resources and technology from developed countries to developing countries as the key means to achieve this eco-social welfare state.

-The eco-social policies that underpin such an economic paradigm must concurrently pursue both equity and social justice, as well as sustainability and sufficiency goals within an activist innovation state, with substantial state investment and greater regulation and planning.
+The eco-social policies that underpin such an economic paradigm must concurrently pursue both equity and social justice, as well as sustainability and sufficiency goals and it requires an activist innovation state, with substantial state investment and an acceptance of greater regulation and planning.
 Furthermore, socio-economic measures are also required to negate any adverse impacts of the ecological transition for the poorest in society and to ameliorate, rather than threaten to deepen, growing levels of inequality.
 Difficult the transition may be, but it offers an approach that is garnering support as our best gesture towards intergenerational justice.

 Gough’s eco-social political economy emphasises responsible economics, understanding that the concept of accelerated economic growth ad infinitum is inherently flawed.
-Scholars such as Ian Gough are recovering a discourse and a political economy discipline that had fallen prey to an uncritical embrace of neoliberal refrains.
-It advocates for an economic model of pluralism which emphasises the finite nature of the Earth’s natural resources and the role that rich nations must play in ameliorating the crises in which we find ourselves.
+In doing this scholars such as Ian Gough are recovering a discourse and a political economy discipline that had fallen prey to an uncritical embrace of neoliberal refrains.
+It advocates for an economic model of pluralism which emphasises the finite nature of the Earth’s natural resources and obviously the role that rich nations must play in ameliorating the crises in which we find ourselves.

 Kate Raworth’s book, Doughnut Economics, is yet another example of the works that provide a powerful conceptual framework emphasising social and ecological boundaries in humanity’s 21st-century challenge to meet the needs of all within the means of the planet.